 - Start with a pre-washed, plain cotton T-shirt.
 This ensures any manufacturer residues are washed off, allowing the dye to penetrate better.

-- Protect your workspace with a plastic tablecloth or garbage bags.
+- Protect your workspace with a plastic tablecloth or garbage bag.
 This venture can get a tad messy!

 Sketching the Heart